The Environmental Impact of Nanotechnology

 Green Technology

-A remedial solution is the use of green technology or green manufacturing.
-This is an environmentally friendly technology which is developed and used to conserve natural resources.
-This technology aims at producing nanomaterials with lesser raw materials, minimum energy consumption, and minimum waste production.
+Such technology aims at producing nanomaterials with lesser raw materials, minimum energy consumption, and minimum waste production.
 It is known that any manufacturing process is accompanied by a large amount of waste production.
-This is minimized by green manufacturing, which uses green chemicals which are less harmful to the environment and energy efficient processes.
+This is minimized by green manufacturing, which uses green chemicals less harmful to the environment and energy-efficient processes.
 Microemulsions, which are used instead of VOCs in the cleaning industry, are an example of green technology.

 Thus, scientific authorities are monitoring various nanoparticles produced and used, as well as their subsequent impact.
-This is in order to balance the technology’s benefits and possible unintended consequences.
+In the future, it should be possible to balance the technology’s benefits and possible unintended consequences.

 Disclaimer: The views expressed here are those of the author expressed in their private capacity and do not necessarily represent the views of AZoM.com Limited T/A AZoNetwork the owner and operator of this website.
 This disclaimer forms part of the Terms and conditions of use of this website.